 Kyrgyzstan

-Kyrgyzstan participated in the TPNW negotiations in 2017, but did not cast a vote on the adoption of the Treaty.
-The government has consistently abstained on the annual UN General Assembly resolutions on the Treaty, including in 2023.
+Kyrgyzstan participated in the negotiations on the Treaty on the Prohibition of Nuclear Weapons (TPNW) in 2017, but did not cast a vote on the adoption of the Treaty.
+It has consistently abstained on the annual UN General Assembly resolutions on the Treaty, including in 2024.
 Kyrgyzstan maintains policies and practices that are compatible with all of the prohibitions in Article 1 of the TPNW, and can therefore sign and ratify or accede to the Treaty without the need for a change in conduct.

 TPNW Status